Anomalous Decay Rate and Greybody Factors for Regular Black Holes with Scalar Hair: Setup of the theory of Regular black holes

 The horizon is determined by the roots of $b(r)=0$.
 However, this equation cannot be solved analytically in closed form.
 To understand the existence of a horizon, it is useful to examine the behavior of $b(r)$ near the origin

 where the dominant contribution is the constant term $(4A - 6 \pi m)/4A$.
-Since the linear term in $r$ is positive, a necessary condition for $b(r)$ to develop a zero at some finite $r>0$ is that the constant term be negative.
-This requirement yields a lower bound on the mass in terms of the scalar charge:
+The sign of the leading constant term controls the existence of a finite root.
+For $r>0$, the linear term is positive, so a zero requires $m>2A/3\pi$.
+Conversely, for $r<0$ the linear term is negative, yielding a finite negative root only if $m<2A/ 3\pi$.
+At the critical value $m=2A/3\pi$, the constant term vanishes and the horizon is located at $r=0$, coinciding with the minimum of the area function $w(r)$.
+The linear stability of these configurations under spherically symmetric perturbations was analyzed in \cite{Bronnikov:2012ch}.
+Although most configurations are unstable under radial perturbations, a restricted subset of solutions satisfying specific parameter relations remains stable.
+This occurs precisely when the event horizon coincides with the minimum of the areal radius, that is $m= 2A/3 \pi$.

-{\bf Asymptotically flat black hole.} Let us consider the asymptotically flat solution, $c_1=\frac{1}{A^2}-\frac{3\pi m}{2A^3}$, $c_2=-6m$ and $A<\frac{3\pi m}{2}$.
+Asymptotically flat black hole.
+Let us consider the asymptotically flat solution, $c_1=\frac{1}{A^2}-\frac{3\pi m}{2A^3}$, $c_2=-6m$ and $A \leq \frac{3\pi m}{2}$.
 The lapse function $b(r)$ is given by

 Fig. \ref{f1} shows the radial profile of the lapse function $b(r)$ for different values of the parameter $A$.
 In the Schwarzschild limit ($A=0$), the lapse vanishes at the horizon, recovering the standard black hole solution.
-For $A>0$, however, the family of solutions corresponds to regular black holes, where the central singularity is removed while maintaining asymptotic flatness.
-Increasing values of $A$ shift the position of the event horizon toward smaller radii, while the spacetime smoothly interpolates to the flat limit at large distances.
-At the critical value $A\simeq 4.71$, the lapse vanishes only at the limit $r_+ =0$, signaling a degenerate configuration that separates the domain of regular black holes with well-defined horizons from horizonless regular spacetimes.
+However, for $A>0$, the family of solutions corresponds to regular black holes, where the central singularity is removed while maintaining asymptotic flatness.
+Increasing values of $A$ shift the position of the event horizon toward smaller values of the radial coordinate $r$.
+However, the invariant areal radius of the horizon, $w(r_+)$, actually increases with $A$.
+At the same time, the spacetime smoothly approaches the flat limit at large distances.
+At the critical value $A\simeq 4.71$, the lapse vanishes only at the limit $r_+ =0$, at which point the horizon matches the minimum of the area function.

 As we discussed in this section, the parameter A is a phantom scalar hair and when the scalar field backreacts to the metric, A becomes a primary scalar charge.
 Above all, the most important role of this parameter is that it makes the black hole regular.